brunofurmon/tooli/docs/user/getting-started.md

 Tooli is a suite of interactive tools that make development workflows more engaging and efficient.
 Our platform is built with modern web technologies and follows best practices for scalability, maintainability, and user experience.

+**🚀 New in v1.3.1:** Lightning-fast development with Turbopack, improved performance, and enhanced user experience!

+**✨ New in v1.4.1:** Brighter dark-mode shadows for better depth, vibrant wheel colors restored, and a bigger, easier-to-use theme toggle in the top bar.

 ## 🎮 Available Tools

 ### Spinning Wheel - Interactive Decision Maker